 |

 I also disagree with that.
-I don’t think that middle group of voters gives a shit.__________________
+I don’t think that middle group of voters gives a shit.

 I think the problem you’re describing exists more in places like Florida, not the rust belt.
 I think it’s pretty damn hard for Sanders to win Florida.
 Ohio/Michigan/Pennsylvania/Wisconsin?
 I think that’s what he brings back to the Democratic Party.